Real Self-Publishing Success Stories That Will Inspire You

 When you look at these self-publishing success stories, it is easy to see that there is hope for those authors who haven’t published yet.

 Don’t think that there is only one option to become a published author.

 There are many publishing options available for authors now that authors didn’t have in the past.
-You can easily self-publish in ebook or print on demand paperback.
+You can easily self-publish in an ebook or print-on-demand paperback.

 You can promote your book without leaving your living room.
 With all these opportunities, many new authors are opting to self-publish after rejection by agents and publishers.

 Even if your confidence is a little bit down because of rejections, pick yourself up and publish for yourself and your future.